CelesteBox/technical-writing-portfolio/pieces/01-python-environment-intro-EN.md

 ## Final Notes

-Virtual environments are not optional hygiene in Python—they are part of the development contract.
-Once the workflow becomes muscle memory, most dependency-related problems simply disappear.
+Virtual environments are not optional hygiene in Python-they are part of the development contract.
+Onve the workflow becomes muscle memory, most dependency-related problems simple dissappear.
 Create.
 Activate.
 Install.
 Deactivate.
 And repeat.

 ---